bertsky/workflow-configuration/README.md

 #### Recommendations

-- Keep the comments and the `include Makefile` directive in the file.
 - Change/customize at least the `info` target, and the `INPUT` and `OUTPUT` name/rule.
 - Copy/paste rules from the existing configurations.
 - Define variables with the names of all target/prerequisite file groups, so rules and dependent targets can re-use them (and the names can be easily changed later).